 - When you consider that Word of God compares Navi's feelings towards Link to how Tinker Bell feels about Peter Pan, the way Navi cries "Watch out!" when an enemy appears is just so... heartwarming.
 She genuinely cares about Link and wants him to be safe against the hordes of enemies he must battle.

 - Also when Navi helps you fight Ganon at the end.Navi: There's no way he's going to hold me back again!
 This time, we fight together!

 - When you go to the Goron City for the first time as adult Link, you meet a young Goron who is Darunia's son, and is named after the legendary Goron hero.
 He is named after your character.

 - During the Very Definitely Final Dungeon, you have to go through mini-dungeons themed to each of the Sages' elements.
 Five of them exhort you to defeat Ganondorf and save the world.
 Impa?
 "Please save Princess Zelda!"

 - A very minor one, but if you go to Ingo wearing the Goron Mask, you actually amuse him.Ingo: Heh.
 That cheered me up a little.
 Thanks kid!

 - While in the Fire Temple, you see the poor Gorons in cages throughout the dungeon, cowering into little rocks and begging whomever approaches them not to eat them.
-Needless to say, it's entirely heartwarming to be able to free them all as they thank you and happily walk away from certain doom (which the music more than helps to cement the joy of the scene).
+It's entirely heartwarming to be able to free them all as they thank you and happily walk away from certain doom (and the music more than helps to cement the joy of the scene).